-LUMA tungsten wire and LUMA tungsten-rhenium wire is used as charge wire in several different application areas.
-Supplying high quality wire made by different raw materials and with different surface finishes, LUMA is a highly appreciated supplier to manufacturers working within this application area.
+Luma tungsten wire is used as charge wire in several different application areas.
+Supplying high quality wire made by different raw materials and with different surface finishes, Luma is a highly appreciated supplier to manufacturers working within this application area.

-As the charge wire is exposed to high voltage and expected to give precise results for repetitive cycles; LUMA tungsten wire and tungsten-rhenium wire are popular materials due to their high strength and durability.
+As the charge wire is exposed to high voltage and expected to give precise results for repetitive cycles; Luma tungsten wire is a popular material due to their high strength and durability.

 A charge wire is used to create a field of positive and negative charges.
 These charges create an electrostatic field used in for example digital printers, air cleaners and electrostatic separators.

-Depending on type of application; the choice between raw materials, for example LUMA tungsten or tungsten-rhenium wire, as well as surface finish, such as clean, oxidized or gold plated, differs.
+Depending on type of application the choice between raw materials, for example Luma tungsten wire differs.
+But also the surface finish, such as clean, oxidized or gold plated.

-LUMA supplies wire which is used as corona wire, generating fields of positive charges in large digital printers.
+Luma supplies wire which is used as corona wire, generating fields of positive charges in large digital printers.
 Tungsten wire is a reliable and cost-effective alternative for repetitive cycles of charge and discharge.
 The tungsten wire is exposed to a high voltage which puts high demands on its durability and strength.
-Mostly LUMA gold plated tungsten and Luma gold plated tungsten-rhenium wire is used, but also cleaned and oxidized wire is supplied for this application area.
-LUMA tungsten wire with a gold plated surface is the most common alternative.
+Mostly Luma gold plated tungsten wire is used.
+But also cleaned and oxidized wire is supplied for this application area.
+Luma tungsten wire with a gold plated surface is the most common alternative.
 The gold coated surface reduces defects and enhances the print quality as well as lifetime.
 The gold coat also prevents corrosion.

 Air ionizers / Negative ion generator